 In addition to our ocular oncology franchise, we are leveraging our targeted oncology platform to develop bel-sar in the field of urologic oncology with an initial indication for the treatment of non-muscle invasive bladder cancer, or NMIBC, where we received fast track designation by the FDA's Division of Oncology.
-We initiated enrollment in a Phase 1 trial and we plan to present initial data from this trial in the second half of 2023.
+We initiated enrollment in a Phase 1 trial and we plan to present data from this trial in 2024.

 We were incorporated as a Delaware corporation in 2009 and, as of August 1, 2022, our headquarters are located in Boston, Massachusetts.
 Since our inception, we have focused our efforts on identifying and developing potential product candidates, conducting preclinical studies and clinical trials, organizing and staffing our company, business planning, establishing our intellectual property portfolio, raising capital, conducting discovery, research and development activities and providing general and administrative support for these operations.
 We do not have any product candidates approved for sale and have not generated any revenue to date.
 We have funded our operations primarily through the sale of convertible preferred stock, common stock, and warrants.
-From inception through March 31, 2023, we have raised an aggregate of approximately \$320.8 million of gross proceeds primarily from private placements of our equity and convertible preferred stock as well as through the issuance of our common stock.
+From inception through June 30, 2023, we have raised an aggregate of approximately \$323.5 million of gross proceeds primarily from private placements of our equity and convertible preferred stock as well as through the issuance of our common stock.
 On December 5, 2022, we issued and sold 7,705,000 shares of common stock, including the full exercise of the underwriters' option to purchase additional shares at a price to the public of \$12.00 per share, for aggregate gross proceeds of \$92.5 million, or the Follow-On Offering.
 We received approximately \$86.7 million in net proceeds from the Follow-On Offering after deducting underwriting discounts, commissions and offering expenses.
 On November 1, 2022, we filed a shelf registration statement on Form S-3, or the 2022 Shelf, with the SEC in relation to the registration of up to an aggregate offering price of \$250.0 million of common stock, preferred stock, debt securities, warrants and units or any combination thereof.
 We also simultaneously entered into an Open Market Sale AgreementSM, or the Sales Agreement, with Jefferies LLC, or the Sales Agent, to provide for the offering, issuance and sale by us of up to an aggregate of \$75.0 million of its common stock from time to time in "at-the-market" offerings, or the ATM, under the 2022 Shelf and subject to the limitations thereof.
-We issued 732,189 shares of our common stock at an average price of \$12.51 for aggregate gross proceeds of \$9.2 million as of December 31, 2022 under the ATM, and issued no common stock for three months ended March 31, 2023.
+We issued 169,200 shares of common stock at an average price of \$12.58 for aggregate gross proceeds of \$2.1 million during the six months ended June 30, 2023 under the ATM.
+In addition, we issued 732,189 shares of common stock at an average price of \$12.51 for aggregate gross proceeds of \$9.2 million as of December 31, 2022 under the ATM.
 In November 2021, we issued and sold 6,210,000 shares of our common stock, including the full exercise of the underwriters' option to purchase additional shares at a price to the public of \$14.00 per share for aggregate gross proceeds of \$86.9 million in our initial public offering, or IPO.
 We received approximately \$78.3 million in net proceeds from the IPO after deducting underwriting discounts, commissions and offering expenses.